paralin/goscript/README.md

  - Compiles Go packages one-to-one to JavaScript modules.
  - Generates TypeScript definitions for generated code.
  - Allows TypeScript or JavaScript code to efficiently call Go functions.
+ - Generates Go definitions for TypeScript code.

-It's currently an experimental project, and not ready for production yet.
+It's currently an experimental project, and not ready for production.